ritvikkar/CurrencyCompanion/README.md

 ## Development Notes

 - The application is built using a minimal backend approach, with most logic in the frontend
+- Two-layer caching strategy:
-- Exchange rate data is cached for 5 minutes using React Query to minimize API calls
+  - API responses are cached for 5 minutes using React Query to minimize requests
+  - Successfully fetched exchange rates are also saved to localStorage for persistent fallback
 - No environment variables or API keys are required to run the application
 - The project uses TypeScript for type safety and better development experience